After the injury, what's next?

 If your child has been injured at a daycare facility, or a childcare setting or home agency, whether licensed or unlicensed, or you believe there has been daycare negligence, it is worth your time to seek the advice of an experienced personal injury lawyer to determine if you have an actionable claim.

-At Gluckstein Personal Injury Lawyers, we take inquiries about pediatric injuries very seriously.
+At Gluckstein Lawyers, we take inquiries about pediatric injuries very seriously.
 As one of Canada’s top ranked personal injury firms, we have built a strong reputation for helping victims of serious injuries access the compensation and damages they need and deserve for the harm caused to them.
 Unafraid to take on even the most challenging and complex files, our team understands what it takes to build strong cases.

 Help when you’re hurt.